brunobeeee/Tubular/README.md

+  Note: I created this fork because the NewPipe v0.27.7 implements a hotfix that Tubular hasn't.
+Due to this Tubular only plays YouTube videos in 360p despite this being fixed in upstream.
+Don't expect this fork to be maintained for long, but probably at least as long as Tubular hasn't implementet the hotfix.

 <h1 align="center"><b>Tubular</b></h2>
 <h4 align="center">A fork of <a href="https://newpipe.net/">NewPipe</a> (<a href="https://github.com/TeamNewPipe/NewPipe/">Github</a>) that implements <a href="https://sponsor.ajay.app/">SponsorBlock</a> (<a href="https://github.com/ajayyy/SponsorBlock/">Github</a>) and <a href="https://www.returnyoutubedislike.com/">ReturnYouTubeDislike</a> (<a href="https://github.com/Anarios/return-youtube-dislike/">Github</a>).</h4>
 <p align="center">Download the APK <a href="https://github.com/polymorphicshade/Tubular/releases/latest">here</a> or get it on F-Droid <a href="https://f-droid.org/packages/org.polymorphicshade.tubular/">here</a>.</p>